 - Benefits include full health, dental, 401k and more.

 - Active California RN license at the time of application (interim permits cannot be accepted).

 - Earned an associate’s, bachelor’s, or master’s degree in nursing.

 Application and Interview Process

-- We prioritize eligible KP employees that apply to the program as well as external candidates based on their academic background, Kaiser Permanente work/volunteer experience, and passion to work in a health care system that respects diversity with an emphasis on patient-focused care.
+- We prioritize eligible KP employees that apply to the program as well as external candidates based on their academic background, KP internship/externship/clinical rotation experience, as well as their passion to work in a health care system that respects diversity with an emphasis on patient-focused care.